GNS-Science/nzshm-documentation/docs/components/solvis_graphql_api.md

 ## Solvis Graphql API

-A graphql API for analysis of opensha modular Inversion Solutions
+A graphql API wrapping the [solvis library](./solvis.md) for analysis of opensha modular Inversion Solutions.

 Provides analytical services to help explore and analyse key components of the NSHM source rate model.